 Trio of Bristol scientists win prestigious Royal Society of Chemistry prizes

-Professor Jonathan Reid, Professor Carmen Galan and Professor Michael Ashfold, of the University of Bristol, have been named the winners of three prizes from the Royal Society of Chemistry, celebrating the most exciting chemical science taking place today.
+Professor Jonathan Reid, Professor Carmen Galan, and Professor Michael Ashfold, who are all based in the School of Chemistry, have been named the winners of three prizes from the Royal Society of Chemistry, celebrating the most exciting chemical science taking place today.

 Professor Reid won the Tilden Prize for pioneering studies of the chemical and physical properties of micron-scale aerosol particles, and their impact in atmospheric, health, analytical and formulation sciences.

 Professor Galan won the Jeremy Knowles Award for the development of bioinspired and transformative synthetic probes and their application to the targeting and regulation of cellular processes in both mammalian and plant cells.

 Professor Ashfold won the prize for outstanding service to the Royal Society of Chemistry through our member communities and governance groups.